PolyMapi/sourceRTK/README.md

 Connects to the Centipede network and queries the **CRO2** base for correction data.

 *`secrets.h` must be modified if user wishes to connect to a new WIFI network*

+## philippe66

+A short program by a user of the Centipede RTK telegram channel.
+It helped us understand the ESP32's bluetooth fonctionalities a bit better.

+## testBT

+Script used to test out a few Bluetooth fonctionalities.

+## SparkFun_RTK_Firmware

+This folder is based on [SparkFun's rover firmware repository](https://github.com/sparkfun/SparkFun_RTK_Firmware).
+We modified it a bit as there seemed to be compilation errors.
+If we had more time, we would have worked more on this code until it works with our project.